alexbol99/flatten-js/README.md

 But may be the best way to start working with FlattebJS is to use awesome [Observable](https://beta.observablehq.com/) javascript interactive notebooks. <br/>
 There are several FlattenJS tutorials published in Observable Notebooks, see below.

 FlattenJS does not concern too much about visualization.
-Anyway, all shapes have svg() method, that returns a string which may be inserted into SVG container.
+Anyway, all objects have svg() method, that returns a string which may be inserted into SVG container.
 This works pretty well together with  [d3js](https://d3js.org/) library.
 But it is definitely possible to create bridges to other graphic libraries.

 Full documentation may be found [here](https://alexbol99.github.io/flatten-js/index.html)